OSGeo/OSGeoLive-doc/en/quickstart/ncWMS_quickstart.rst

 Creating animations
 -------------------

-1) Click the animation wizard button beelow the lower left corner of the map.
+1) Click the animation wizard button below the lower left corner of the map.
 2) Select a start and end time for the animation
 3) Choose the granularity and frame rate for the animation
 4) Click "Go".
 Note that the animation may take quite a while to appear.